 Most airlines have a complex seat configuration for business and first class seats ... looks fancy but remarkably poor storage, and little chance for a couple to travel together - able to visit during the flight.
 JAL has a very interesting seat.
 Full lie flat sleeping, and convenient storage for everything.
 The configuration is 2-2-2 across, but it felt more roomy than the traditional 1-2-1 configuration, where seats are angled so that adjacent passenger's heads are far apart.

 The train between the airport and town only runs from 6 am to midnight, so we took a taxi.
 Insist on using the meter (negotiated prices are usually twice as high as the meter), accept the toll road (you will be asked to pay the tolls), and the trip will take about a half hour with a total cost about US$15 (paid in their local currency).

 The hotel arranged a taxi back to the airport for a flat fee of Bht 500 - approximately US$15.

-Return from Bangkok to Tokyo was 6 hours on Japan Airlines, followed by 12 hours on American to Chicago, then almost 3 hours from Chicago to Austin.
+Return began Thursday morning February 22 from Bangkok to Tokyo, 6 hours on Japan Airlines, followed by 12 hours on American to Chicago, then almost 3 hours from Chicago to Austin, arriving Thursday evening.
 21 hours in the air (rather than 23 1/2) due to tail winds, over 32 hours from hotel to home.